-Reason - The provision of details lacking from the current submission in the interests of road safety.
+Reason: The provision of details lacking from the current submission in the interests of road safety and to ensure acceptable infrastructure is provided at the appropriate stage of the development in the interests of road safety.

-6. No development shall commence until details have been have been submitted to and approved in writing by the Council, as Planning Authority in consultation with the Roads Authority to confirm the arrangements for future adoption/vesting by an in-perpetuity regulatory body, of the maintenance and management of the roads SUDs system excluding any other parts of the SUDs system to be identified by the Roads Authority which is to be maintained by or factored on behalf of the developer or their successors.
+8. No development shall commence until details have been submitted to and approved in writing by the Council, as Planning Authority in consultation with the Roads Authority to confirm the arrangements for future adoption/vesting by an inperpetuity regulatory body, of the maintenance and management of the roads SUDs system excluding any other parts of the SUDs system to be identified by the Roads Authority which is to be maintained by or factored on behalf of the developer or their successors.

-Reason - To ensure the management and maintenance of effective roads drainage and surface water management infrastructure proposed for the site.
+Reason: To ensure the management and maintenance of effective roads drainage and surface water management infrastructure proposed for the site.

-7. No development shall commence until details have been submitted to confirm the maintenance/factoring arrangements for all landscaped areas within or adjacent to the public road (including footways and cycle paths, verges, and service strips but excluding residential plot boundaries).
+9. No development shall commence until details have been submitted to confirm the maintenance/ factoring arrangements for all landscaped areas including those adjacent to the public road (including footways and cycle paths, verges, and service strips but excluding residential plot boundaries).
 Thereafter the landscaping shall be maintained in accordance with the approved arrangements and it must be ensured that landscaping will not interfere with the function of the public road or cause a hazard to road users.
+All landscaping must be completed and planted no later than the first planting season following completion of all the houses.

-Reason - In the interests of road safety and the provision of details currently lacking from the submission
+Reason: In the interests of road safety and to ensure the amenity and maintenance of the site landscaping is provided.